Network organizational structure: Definition, best practices & examples

 Outsourcing and partnerships

-A company could, for example, delegate its customer service to a specialized firm.
-It could also collaborate with a marketing agency for a major campaign.
-This strategy empowers organizations to concentrate on their key strengths.
-It also helps them rely on external resources for specialized requirements.
+A company could, for example, delegate its customer service to a specialized firm or collaborate with a marketing agency for a major campaign.
+This strategy empowers organizations to concentrate on their key strengths while relying on external resources for specialized requirements.

 Flexibility and task resolution

 Companies can use the flexibility of the network model to organize teams.
-Teams can check their tasks and select the most efficient methods to achieve their goals.
+Teams can assess their tasks and select the most efficient methods to achieve their goals.

-The organization’s flexibility allows it to form a team of experts for any project.
-This allows it to respond to market changes and evolving customer needs, keeping it competitive.
+The organization’s flexibility allows it to form a team of experts for any project, enabling it to respond to market changes and evolving customer needs, keeping it competitive.

 Decentralized decision-making